Best VR Accessories 2025: Tested Add-Ons for Quest, Vive & PS VR2

 JAWS Quick Spit Anti-Fog Spray

-Our testers applied this spray before intense sessions in Beat Saber and Les Mills XR.
-The lenses stayed clear for the entire 30-minute workout, compared to fogging at the 7-minute mark without it.
-It’s non-toxic, safe on coatings, and costs less than most microfiber kits.
+Our testers applied this spray before intense sessions in Beat Saber, Les Mills XR and VR boxing workouts.
+The lenses stayed clear for the entire thirty minute workout, compared to fogging at around the seven minute mark without it.
+Many long-term users point out that a bottle lasts far longer than expected because you only need a small mist, not a heavy coat.

 Pros